-Want To Reconnect To Your Indigenous Roots?
+Reconnect To Your Indigenous Roots

-Claiming our Native/Indigenous heritage is one of the most powerful personal and political stands that we can take against colonization.
 Native elders teach us that all of our children are all of our children.
 Meaning that if we have even one drop of Native blood in us, we are Native.
 No one can take that away from us, ever.
-We are the stolen children and their descendants who long to come home.
-The good news is that we can reclaim what has been lost, as long as we are willing to be accountable community members.
+Reclaiming Indigeneity was created to spread the teachings of how to reconnect to our Indigeneity, even when it feels impossible.

 Becoming Accountable Community Members